Best Time to Visit Australia

 - Early November: Melbourne Cup horse race

 When is the best time to visit the Great Barrier Reef?

 Whenever you can!
 The Great Barrier Reef is spectacular year round.
-During the wet season, December to May, it is hot and humid with heavy downpours that can sometimes lead to poor visibility underwater due to river run-off – but boat operators can usually take you somewhere where snorkelling and diving conditions are good.
+During the wet season, December to April, it is hot and humid with heavy downpours that can sometimes lead to poor visibility underwater due to river run-off – but boat operators can usually take you somewhere where snorkelling and diving conditions are good.
 The main season, however, is June to October with fine, mild weather and good visibility.
-There are several natural events that might influence when you decide to go: dwarf minke whales visit northern Ribbon Reefs from May-July; humpback whales are seen off Cairns between July and September; sea turtles nest on coral islands November-December; hatchlings emerge January-March; the annual synchronised coral spawning occurs on inshore reefs after the first full moon in October; corals on outer reefs spawn November-December.
+There are several natural events that might influence when you decide to go: dwarf minke whales visit northern Ribbon Reefs from June-July; humpback whales are seen off Cairns between July and September; sea turtles nest on coral islands November-December; hatchlings emerge January-March; the annual synchronised coral spawning occurs on inshore reefs after the first full moon in October; corals on outer reefs spawn November-December.
 Stingers – including the potentially deadly box jellyfish and Irukandji – occur mainly inshore north of Agnes Water from November-May.